PLEASE SHARE ELECTRONICALLY ♻ DO

 harmful gas emissions, more effective carbon sequestration methods).
 However, your individual actions can help,

 and certainly won’t hurt!
-According
+According to the EPA, transportation and

-to the EPA, transportation and electricity generation are roughly tied for
+electricity generation are roughly tied for “first place” in the generation of

-personally have an impact on both of these sources of CO₂ emissions.
-Climate change repercussions will ultimately cause more
+harmful greenhouse gasses.
+You can personally have an impact on both of these sources of CO₂ emissions.

-bigger challenge.
-We have already started a warming trend we cannot stop, so
+have already started a warming trend we cannot stop, so much of what needs to

-much of what needs to be done now is to help accommodate the human race in this
+be done now is to help accommodate the human race in

-“new” harsh environment.
+this “new” harsh environment.

-These ideas for an action plan (starting below)—suitable
+These ideas for an environmental action plan—suitable

 for every adult in every developed country on the planet—are listed in order of